 Nothing very specific.
-We’ve a product that is for all platforms iOS, Android and Web and it comes with a web based dashboard and bug tracker.
+We’ve a product that is for all platforms iOS, Android and Web and it comes with a web-based dashboard and bug tracker.
 We do make use of various technologies.
 There is one thing that benefits us is – every time when Apple or Google releases a new version of their OS or new form factor or new devices, developers get back to checking compatibility and most of the apps are tested for the new release.

 - What strategy do you follow for Customer Satisfaction & Expansion?

 Response time.
 We’ve been very active in responding to bugs, customer queries or any kind of support.
-We’ve support all our users with the best response time, irrespective of their pricing plan.
+We’ve supported all our users with the best response time, irrespective of their pricing plan.
 This has given us an edge and built confidence among our users.